 Teen clinics will give non-judgemental pregnancy counselling on all 3 options and let the person decide for themselves.
 They can also give resources or help make appointments for whatever option is chosen.
 If you don’t feel comfortable visiting a clinic alone, you can bring a trusting person to come with you.
-Another place to get non-judgmental information is the Options Hotline (by Canadians for Choice), toll free at 1-888-642-2725.
+Another place to get non-judgmental information is the Action Access Line (by Action Canada for Sexual Health & Rights),toll free at 1-888-642-2725.

 - Can you get pregnant while you’re on your period?